-- organized service delivery system comprised of Medicare-Medicaid Plans (MMPs). - 2.
-Mandatory Medi-Cal managed care enrollment for Duals for their Medi-Cal benefits: and - 3.
-Integration of Long-Term Services and Supports (LTSS) into Medi-Cal managed care.
+- 1. Cal MediConnect, a capitated model Financial Alignment Initiative; - 2.
+Mandatory Medi-Cal managed care enrollment for all Duals for their Medi-Cal benefits, and - 3.
+The integration of all Long-Term Services and Supports (LTSS) into Medi-Cal managed care.